Interviewing Your Adult Students to Gain Critical Insights and Boost Enrollment

 Developing the Right Questions to Gain Adult Student Insights

-Once you have a group of people willing to interview, it’s time to develop the questions that will yield helpful answers.
+Once you have a group to enable you to begin interviewing adult students, it’s time to develop the questions that will yield helpful answers.
 Some of these questions should include:

 - Finding out their reasons for going back to school